An Augmented Lagrangian Value Function Method for Lower-level Constrained Stochastic Bilevel Optimization: Introduction

 Several methods have been proposed to solve the deterministic LC-BLO problem.
 The methodologies for solving LC-BLO can be broadly categorized into implicit gradient-based (IG) approaches and lower-level value function-based (LLVF) techniques.
 Implicit gradient methods primarily focus on computing the hyper-gradient with some implicit gradient approximation of $\frac{d}{dx} y^*(x)$.
 The key issue here is that $y^*(x)$ may not be differentiable when the lower-level problem has constraints.
 Some research has discussed the conditions under which the hyper-gradient exists.
 For the linearly constrained case, IG-AL~\cite{tsaknakis2022implicit} discussed the smoothness of $y^*(x)$ by introducing the Lagrangian multiplier of the lower-level problem.
 SIGD~\cite{khanduri2023linearly} develops a smoothing approximation implicit gradient method to handle the non-differentiability point.
 Recent works~\cite{tsaknakis2023implicit,jiang2024barrier} also consider a barrier reformulation of LC-BLO to write the lower-level constraints into the objective function.
 Even with these existing discussions, the main challenge of designing implicit gradient methods is that second-order derivative of the lower-level objective is required to compute the hyper-gradient, which is computationally expensive.

-To overcome the high computational cost of implicit gradient computation, value function-based methods have been proposed as a Hessian-free alternative.
+To overcome the high computational cost of implicit gradient computation, penalty methods and value function-based methods have been proposed as a Hessian-free alternative.
+In~\cite{lu2024first}, the authors demonstrate that the LC-BLO can be approximately soved as minimax optimization through first-order penalty methods.
 Value function-based methods introduce the value function of the lower-level problem and then replace the optimality condition $y \in \mathcal{Y}(x)$ in~\eqref{eq: BLO} with an inequality condition on the value function.
 The original BLO~\eqref{eq: BLO} is then equivalently reformulated as a single-level problem.
 Different value-function formulations have been widely studied in the literature, including the value function~\cite{jiang2024primal}, a Moreau envelope-based value function~\cite{gao2023moreau}, the proximal Lagrangian function~\cite{yao2024constrained}, and the regularized gap function~\cite{yao2024overcoming}.

 To the best of our knowledge, no existing work analyzes the BLO with nonlinear lower-level constraints in the stochastic setting, which has broad applications in real-world machine learning tasks.
 Solving stochastic LC-BLO presents two fundamental challenges.
 The first is the nonsmoothness of the hyper-objective function, which arises from the coupling between the upper-level and lower-level problems.
 The second is the bias of the hyper-gradient due to the inexact solution of the lower-level problem.
 To address these challenges, we introduce an augmented Lagrangian function and its Moreau envelope to reformulate the bilevel problem as a single-level problem, while ensuring that the solution remains close to the optimal solution of the original problem.
 We then propose a novel stochastic value function-based method for stochastic LC-BLO, which carefully controls the bias of the gradient oracle to achieve convergence.